-- Notice of seizure has been given in a timely manner to those who hold an interest in the seized property.
-Information on the notice to interested parties can be found in ORS 131.561, ORS 131.570, ORS 131A.150 and ORS 131A.230.
-Information on the notice of intent to forfeit real property with the county can be found in ORS 131.567. - 4.
-Property is promptly released to those entitled to its return. - 5.
-All changes to forfeiture status are forwarded to any supervisor who initiates a forfeiture case. - 6.
+- 5. All changes to forfeiture status are forwarded to any supervisor who initiates a forfeiture case. - 6.
 Any cash received is deposited with the fiscal agent. - 7.
 Assistance with the resolution of ownership claims and the release of property to those entitled is provided. - 8.
 Current minimum forfeiture thresholds are communicated appropriately to officers. - 9.
-This policy and any related policies are periodically reviewed and updated to reflect current federal and state statutes and case law. - (i) Ensuring that a written plan is available that enables the Chief of Police to address any extended absence of the forfeiture reviewer, thereby ensuring that contact information for other law enforcement officers and attorneys who may assist in these matters is available. - (j) Ensuring that the Department disposes of property as provided by law following any forfeiture. - (k) Ensuring the forms and receipts provided for field use comply with ORS 131.570 and ORS 131A.055.
-A consensual search of a motor vehicle form should be available for field use as well (ORS 131A.025). - (I) Disabling hidden compartments in vehicles when appropriate (ORS 131.566; ORS 131A.030). - (m) Forfeiture proceeds should be maintained in a separate fund or account subject to appropriate accounting control, with regular reviews or audits of all deposits and expenditures, - (n) Forfeiture reporting and expenditures should be completed in the manner prescribed by the law and University financial directives.
+This policy and any related policies are periodically reviewed and updated to reflect current federal and state statutes and case law. - (i) Ensuring that a written plan is available that enables the Chief of Police to address any extended absence of the forfeiture reviewer, thereby ensuring that contact information for other law enforcement officers and attorneys who may assist in these matters is available. - (j) Ensuring that the Department disposes of property as provided by law following any forfeiture. - (k) Disabling hidden compartments in vehicles when appropriate (ORS 131.566; ORS 131A.030). - Ensuring that forfeiture proceeds are maintained in a separate fund or account subject to appropriate accounting control, with regular reviews or audits of all deposits and expenditures, - (m) Ensuring that forfeiture reporting and expenditures are completed in the manner prescribed by the law and University financial directives.